webix-hub/docs/data/api/refs/ui.window_others.md

 {{links
 - api/link/ui.window_$getsize_other.md - returns the current size of the component
 - api/link/ui.window_$height_other.md - current height of the view
+- api/link/ui.window_$scope_other.md - scope for resolving event and method names
 - api/link/ui.window_$setsize_other.md - sets the component size
 - api/link/ui.window_$skin_other.md - method, which will be called when skin defined
 - api/link/ui.window_$view_other.md - reference to top html element of the view